Research

 Evolution of Exaggerated Traits

 Left: A handful of brentine weevils showing remarkable diversity in morphology & male trait exaggeration.
-Right: Foresteropsalis pureora, a long-legged harvestmen found in Aotearoa New Zealand’s forests, showing off his exaggerated chelicerae
+Right: Foresteropsalis pureora, a long-legged harvestmen found in Aotearoa New Zealand’s forests, showing off his exaggerated chelicerae.

 Interaction Between Pre- and Post-copulatory Selection

 Weapons can help male animals to gain mating opportunities by winning fights for females, but getting to mate is only part of what determines reproductive success.
 When females mate multiple times, male sperm must compete to fertilise her eggs.
 We know little about the relative importance of sexual selection operating before (pre-copulatory) and after (post-copulatory) mating, and how these two modes of sexual selection interact to maintain variation in reproductive success among males.
 In particular, few studies have quantified sexual selection among wild populations, despite this being crucial for understanding how mating systems evolve.
-Using classic field observations, molecular parentage analysis and social network theory we are investigating the interaction between pre- and post-copulatory traits in the New Zealand giraffe weevil, the males of which bear an enormously elongated rostrum used as a weapon.
+Using classic field observations, molecular parentage analysis and social network theory we are investigating the interaction between pre- and post-copulatory traits in pepeke nguturoa (the New Zealand giraffe weevil), the males of which bear an enormously elongated rostrum used as a weapon.

-A male New Zealand giraffe weevil bearing an elongated rostrum
+A male pepeke nguturoa (NZ giraffe weevil) bearing an elongated rostrum used as a weapon during male-male battles

 Evolution of Monogyny & Extreme Male Mating Behaviours